Creative Science Writing Program at the University of Pittsburgh

 - The names of (i) a faculty member of the Department of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, or History & Philosophy of Science Department who has agreed to mentor you during the summer on communicating the science in an accurate manner; and (ii) a faculty member in the English Department who has agreed to mentor you during the summer on the writing.

 - Mention any previous experiences with creative writing, including writing workshops.

-A faculty committee will review the proposals and select six awardees for the Summer of 2018.
+A faculty committee will review the proposals and select up to six awardees.